srl-labs/learn-srlinux/docs/tutorials/evpn-mh/conf.md

 In this part, we will focus on configurations.
 The goal is to configure the SR Linux fabric with the necessary configuration items for a multiomed CE.

-The following items need to be configured in all ES peers, which are the PEs that has links to the multihomed `ce1`.
+The following items need to be configured in all ES peers, which are the PEs that has links to the multi-homed `ce1`.
 In this tutorial, these are `leaf1` and `leaf2`.

 + A LAG and member interfaces
 + Ethernet segment